-- Section 4.1, page 64, describes pmchart, a useful charting tool that graphically monitors system performance. - Section 4.2, page 84, presents pmgadgets, a graphical tool that displays system performance in a small area. - Section 4.3, page 87, discusses pmkstat, a utility that provides a periodic one-line summary of system performance. - Section 4.4, page 89, discusses pmdumptext, a utility that shows the current values for named performance metrics. - Section 4.5, page 89, describes pmval, a utility that displays performance metrics in ASCII tables. - Section 4.6, page 91, discusses pmem, a utility that reports per-process memory usage statistics. - Section 4.7, page 92, describes pminfo, a utility that displays information about performance metrics. - Section 4.8, page 96, describes the use of the pmstore utility to arbitrarily set or reset selected performance metric values.
+- "The pmchart Tool" on page 54 describes a useful charting tool that graphically monitors system performance. - "The pmgadgets Command" on page 69 presents a graphical tool that displays system performance in a small area. - "The pmkstat Command" on page 73 discusses a utility that provides a periodic one-line summary of system performance. - "The pmval Command" on page 75 discusses a utility that shows the current values for named performance metrics. - "The pmem Command" on page 77 discusses a utility that reports per-process memory usage statistics. - "The pminfo Command" on page 78 describes a utility that displays information about performance metrics. - "Changing Metric Values With pmstore" on page 81 describes the use of the pmstore utility to arbitrarily set or reset selected performance metric values.

-Further monitoring tools covering performance visualization and automated reasoning about performance are described in Chapter 5 and Chapter 6.
+Further monitoring tools covering performance visualization and automated reasoning about performance are described in Chapter 5, "System Performance Visualization Tools" and Chapter 6, "Performance Metrics Inference Engine."

-The following sections describe the various graphical and text-based PCP tools used to monitor local or remote system performance.
+The following sections describe the various 2D and text-based PCP tools used to monitor local or remote system performance.

-4.1 The pmchart Tool
+The pmchart Tool

 The pmchart utility supports interactive selection and plotting of trends over time for arbitrarily selected performance metrics from one or more hosts and one or more domains of performance metrics.
-First, you enter the following command:

-pmchart

-You then see the Performance Co-Pilot Chart window shown in Figure 4-1.
+When you enter the command pmchart you see the window shown in Figure 4-1.